 Looking for games to strengthen and discuss your goals, wishes, and desires within your relationship?
 These married couple board games are a fun way to spice up your marriage (and sex life).

-They’re not corny and covers a wide range of topics for you and your partner to better know each other even after years and years of marriage.
+They’re not corny and cover a wide range of topics for you and your partner to better know each other even after years and years of marriage.

 Just know, there are cards in here that talk about sex and intimacy (which is great!)
 But you might not want to play with other couples!